This page describes how to update a database table at the same time that you update a record type.

 For each field in the data structure, you can configure the following field properties:

-To reduce the likelihood of exceeding limits that MariaDB enforces on row data, we recommend adding no more than two Long Text fields to a record type.
+To reduce the likelihood of exceeding limits that MariaDB and MySQL enforce on row data, we recommend adding no more than two Long Text fields to a record type.
 If you configure more than two Long Text fields, a warning displays in the field configuration dialog.
 You'll see a "row size too large" error if you attempt to run the generated script in the database.

 To reorder fields in the data structure: